Evan Kirk: College career

 Kirk is also a graduate of Hobart and William Smith Colleges, where he played goal and was named team Captain.
-Kirk also won the Hobart and William Smith Colleges's Kent W. Marbury Memorial Award which is presented to a member of the lacrosse team who, through dedication and hard work best exemplifies the characteristics of Kent Marbury.
+Kirk also won the Hobart and William Smith Colleges' Kent W. Marbury Memorial Award which is presented to a member of the lacrosse team who, through dedication and hard work best exemplifies the characteristics of Kent Marbury.

 NLL career

 Kirk was acquired by the Minnesota Swarm in the 2011 NLL entry draft in the first round (sixth overall).
 In the 2011 NLL season, Evan played sparingly with the Swarm.
 Following his two season in Minnesota, he was traded to the New England Black Wolves.

 In 2016, Kirk took over the starting goaltender role for the Black Wolves.
 In 2016, Kirk won the NLL Goalie of the Year Award and was named to the NLL All-Pro Team.
 Kirk played in 70 games for the Black Wolves over his four seasons, compiling a record of 26-32 and set the 2017 franchise record for most saves by a goaltender in a single season of 676.
 In 2016, Kirk won the NLL Goalie of the Year Award and was named to the NLL All-Pro Team.

-On August 1, 2017, The New England Black Wolves announced that they have traded goalie Evan Kirk to the Saskatchewan Rush, in exchange, New England received the No. 8 overall pick in the 2017 NLL Entry Draft as well as a second round pick in the 2018 NLL Entry Draft and Saskatchewan's Goaltender Aaron Bold and John LaFontaine.
+On August 1, 2017, the New England Black Wolves announced that they have traded goalie Evan Kirk to the Saskatchewan Rush, in exchange, New England received the No. 8 overall pick in the 2017 NLL Entry Draft as well as a second round pick in the 2018 NLL Entry Draft and Saskatchewan's Goaltender Aaron Bold and John LaFontaine.
 In 2018, the Rush posted a league-best 14-4 record during the regular season and Kirk helped lead them to the NLL Division Title and Kirk's first ever NLL Cup in the 2018 season.